fzipi/jis-talk/PITCHME.md

 ---

-## Adoptar la mentalida de infraestructura inmutable
+## Adoptar la mentalidad de infraestructura inmutable

 Note:

 “Adopt an immutable infrastructure mindset.“ Teams should work towards a place where all the infrastructure is only updated by the tools.
 This is a sign that the team is maturing, and it provides a more secure way to maintain applications, according to Head.

+---

+¿Preguntas?